 - Meet on site at 10.30am or get in touch for transport

 - Departure time:

 Join us for a day of tree planting on the banks of the stunning Wainuiomata River.
 We have partnered with the Friends of Baring Head and Greater Wellington Regional Council to protect and restore this area for future generations.
-Baring Head is an iconic landscape, with wonderful views over Cook Strait.
+Orua-pouanui/Baring Head is an iconic landscape, with wonderful views over Cook Strait.
 It is rugged, yet spectacular land, and is visible from Wellington.
-The river is of significant ecological importance as the catchment has an area of 133 square kilometres, and a river length of about 22 kilometres.
-We will be planting native trees and shrubs near the mouth of the river which is the last site to filter excess nutrients before it empties into the ocean and it provides essential habitat for freshwater fish such as inanga and eels.
+The river is of significant ecological importance as the catchment has an area of 133 square kilometers and a river length of about 22 kilometers.
+Each winter volunteers do riparian planting along the river banks which will help to filter excess nutrients from the river before it empties into the ocean and provides essential habitat for freshwater fish such as inanga and eels.

-What to bring/wear: sturdy boots, long sleeves and pants, waterproof jacket essential.
+What to bring/wear: sturdy boots, long sleeves and pants, and a waterproof jacket are essential.
 Layering and wearing a hat or beanie is a good way to stay warm.
-This site can be very exposed, it is a good idea to bring a spare change of clothes.
-Bring a water bottle, lunch and snacks.
+This site can be very exposed, so it is a good idea to bring a spare change of clothes.
+Also bring a water bottle, lunch, and snacks.

 Join this project

 There are currently no upcoming dates for this project.Find another project

 Conservation Volunteers New Zealand is New Zealand's leading conservation volunteer organisation, founded in 2006.
 We offer conservation programs across New Zealand which enable volunteers to protect, preserve and restore the environment.
 Projects take place in urban, regional and remote areas, and include tree planting, seed collection, weed control, flora and fauna surveys, building tracks and trails, fencing, and heritage restoration.
 See below for details of one of our conservation projects, or search for projects near you.